-The Division of Student Life empowers students to learn, lead, and engage the traditions of the liberal arts in the 21st century.
-As holistic educators, we partner with students through their development in academic and experiential learning, civic leadership and career development, diversity and inclusion, and wellness.
-We create an enduring community of belonging in which all students can take pride and realize their potential.
+Lewis & Clark fosters a community of globally engaged citizen-leaders who share a desire to create positive change.
+We collaborate in academic and experiential learning, civic leadership and career development, diversity and inclusion, and wellness.
+We are an enduring community of scholars who inquire and work in an interdependent world, and create a place of belonging in which all students can take pride and realize their full potential.

 Our four main areas of concentration – health and wellness; civic leadership and career development; diversity; and experiential learning – are designed to support students’ transition to college by encouraging personal development, promoting co-curricular learning, stimulating educational success, and helping prepare students for lifelong careers.